Nashik Thermal Power Station: Installed capacity

-Maharashtra State Power Generation Company (Mahagenco) is planning to deploy 660 MW super-critical unit at the same location just like the current plant.
+Maharashtra State Power Generation Company (Mahagenco) is planning to deploy a 660 MW super-critical unit at the same location just like the current plant.
 This project will be stationed adjacent to the existing stage-I plant (2 x 140 MW) site at village Eklahare.
-Land requirement for the proposed project is about 36.6 hectares.
-The coal sources will be from Mahanadi coal blocks by MahaGuj Collierie s.
-The total cost of the project is around Rs 4,390 crore, 20% contribution will be by the State Government amounting to Rs 878 crore.
+The land requirement for the proposed project is about 36.6 hectares.
+The coal sources will be from Mahanadi coal blocks by MahaGuj Collieries.

+The total cost of the project is around Rs 4,390 crore.
+20% contribution will be by the state government, amounting to Rs 878 crore.
 The remaining funds will be supported from several lending institutions.

 Transport

-It is on the Bhusawal–Kalyan section of Central Railway.
+It is on the Bhusawal–Kalyan section of the Central Railway.

 Coal-based thermal power stations consume large quantities of coal.
 The Nasik Thermal Power Station consumed 4,626,000 tones of coal in 2006–07.
-Around 80 per cent of the domestic coal supplies in India are meant for coal based thermal power plants and coal transportation forms 42 per cent of the total freight earnings of Indian railways.
+Around 80 per cent of the domestic coal supplies in India are meant for coal based thermal power plants, and coal transportation forms 42 per cent of the total freight earnings of Indian railways.